open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 - Startup overhead of the OpenTelemetry Java agent exceeds your requirements
 - OpenTelemetry Java agent might not work if your application already uses another Java monitoring agent
+- You can use the Spring Boot configuration files (`application.properties`, `application.yml`) to configure the OpenTelemetry Spring Boot starter which doesn't work with the OpenTelemetry Java agent

 [Spring Boot starter]:
   https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using.build-systems.starters

-You can use the Spring Boot configuration files (`application.properties`, `application.yml`) to configure the OpenTelemetry Spring Boot starter.
-You can't do this with the OpenTelemetry Java agent.

 The
 [opentelemetry-java-examples/spring-native](https://github.com/open-telemetry/opentelemetry-java-examples/tree/main/spring-native)